Marvykeys/Sea-Level-Predictor/README.md

 I used the data to complete the following tasks:

-1) importing the data from epa-sea-level.csv using Pandas.
+1) Importing the data from epa-sea-level.csv using Pandas.

 2) Using matplotlib to create a scatter plot using the "Year" column as the x-axis and the "CSIRO Adjusted Sea Level" column as the y-axix.